 Multiplayer Characters (Revolution)

 Three pieces of content for the game were originally pre-order bonuses.
-They were later released as downloadable content on April 12, 2011 for 80 MSP/$0.99 each.
-They were also released with the Game of the Year Edition.
+They were later released as downloadable content on April 12, 2011 for $0.99 each and included with the Game of the Year Edition.

 War Horse - Adds a single-player deed for a new horse (the War Horse) in the player's inventory.
 The horse is black with a platinum mane and is one of the strongest and fastest horses in the game.
 In hardcore mode, added in the Game of the Year edition, the deed is not automatically added and must be purchased for $10,000.

 Golden Guns - Makes the Repeater Carbine and the Cattleman Revolver golden for Marston in single-player, granting extra fame with each kill from them.
-The Golden Guns Weapons Pack DLC released later made every gun in Marston's posession golden, with the exception of the Hunting Knife, Dynamite, Fire Bottles, the Tomahawk, the Explosive Rifle, the Blunderbuss, the Torch, Holy Water, Undead Bait, and Boom Bait.
+The Golden Guns Weapons Pack DLC released later made every gun in Marston's possession golden, with the exception of the Hunting Knife, Dynamite, Fire Bottles, and all other DLC weapons.
 The golden gun appearance can be turned on and off in any time.

 Other retailer-specific pre-order bonuses: